New Faculty Checklist

 Below is a checklist to help you navigate the University and administrative procedures for classes at Metropolitan College.
 If you have any questions, please contact the MET Dean’s office.

-To obtain a BU photo ID (Terrier Card) first contact the MET Office of the Dean to request a Terrier Card form before visiting Human Resources (25 Buick Street, 2nd floor) Monday-Friday before 4:30pm.
-Known as the “Terrier Card,” this ID card is necessary to set up your BU Kerberos account, as well as for building access, borrowing privileges at BU libraries, discounts at Barnes & Noble @ BU, and discounts to University events—as well as other benefits both on and off campus.
+If you did not get your BU photo ID (Terrier Card) during your onboarding appointment, first contact the MET Office of the Dean to request a Terrier Card form before visiting Human Resources (25 Buick Street, 2nd floor) Monday-Friday between 8:00am-6:00pm.
+Known as the “Terrier Card,” this ID card is necessary for building access, borrowing privileges at BU libraries, discounts at Barnes & Noble @ BU, and discounts to University events—as well as other benefits both on and off campus.

 Evening parking permits are available for faculty free of charge.
 Please fill out a white permit application (available in your orientation packet) and return it to the MET Dean’s office.
 Daytime permits are available, for a fee, from Parking Services.

 In order to relay important University-related information efficiently and quickly, we must have accurate faculty contact information on file in our database.
 Please be sure to update your details with us each semester.

 Teaching assignment letters will be emailed as a PDF to your BU email address.
 Please sign these and return them to the MET Dean’s office (755 Commonwealth Avenue, Room 103, Boston, MA 02215) as soon as possible.
 We must have these on file for payroll purposes.